 In 2010 he won the Quartz Media Art Award in Paris.
 In 2012 he was commissioned, as part of the Cultural Program of the 2012 London Olympics / London Festival, to create CORE, a large-scale, symphonic installation.

-Most recently he premiered SOL, an immersive audiovisual installation at Halle Berghain in Berlin in January 2017 and is working on ORT, a public project in Le Havre, a 360 projecton onto Oscar Niemeyer’s "Le Volcan" building, premiering October 2017.
+Most recently he premiered SOL, an immersive audiovisual installation at Halle Berghain in Berlin in January 2017 and ORT, a public project in Le Havre, a 360 projecton onto Oscar Niemeyer’s "Le Volcan" building, which premiered October 2017.